Jonah Heim Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the seventh-best in the league.
+- The Reds pitching staff ranks fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Reds' 5.06 team ERA ranks 25th across all league pitching staffs.
+- The Reds have a 5.10 team ERA that ranks 26th across all league pitching staffs.

-- The Reds rank 12th in baseball in home runs allowed (24 total, one per game).
+- Reds pitchers combine to rank 17th in baseball in home runs given up (27 total, 1.1 per game).

-- Weaver (0-1) gets the start for the Reds, his second of the season.
+- Ashcraft (2-0) takes the mound for the Reds in his fifth start of the season.
+He's put together a 1.87 ERA in 24 2/3 innings pitched, with 21 strikeouts.

-- In his last appearance on Thursday, the right-hander threw six innings against the Pittsburgh Pirates, giving up four earned runs while surrendering four hits.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.